blakefrederick/myco/README.md

 ## Cross-Platform Messaging

 Fully funded messaging app with one single timeline shared between all users.
-(Educational)
+(Educational, not yet available)

 Features may include:

-One timeline only.
+One timeline only. (subject to change like all things)

 Authenticate with different platforms to apply different message background colours (very important).